YouthTree/big-help-mob/INSTALLING.md

 # Installing the Big Help Mob Application #

+## NOTE: These docs are out of date.

 Welcome wayward travellers, to the installation guide for the Big Help Mob web app.
 It's a fairly simple process to get started, but it assumes you're working on a machine
 with: